 Sen. Schumer said, "It took a long time.
 It shouldn't have been this long.
 But at least we've crossed the finish line.
 In terms of pilot fatigue the world will be a different, better and safer place, and it wouldn't have happened without the families."

 NTSB Chairman Deborah Hersman said of the families:

 "They demonstrated so much grace after suffering such terrible losses by supporting one another and creating an incredible force of dedicated, caring people who had one joint goal - to ensure that no other families would experience what they had."

-presence in Washington was consistant, was fiercely determined, but always respectful.
+Washington was consistant, was fiercely determined, but always respectful.
 And what they were able to do in two-and-a-half years the National Transportation Safety Board wasn't able to do in two decades," added Rep. Higgins.

 The new fatigue rules won't cover cargo carriers, but will apply to passenger airline pilots nationwide, once fully implemented in a couple of years.
 It's a major shift caused by a major force, known as the families of Flight 3407.

 Sen. Schumer said, "People who fly commuter airlines will be a lot safer as a result of the actions of the families, because now the rules for pilots at commuter airlines are going to be exactly the same as they are for the major airlines, and that's a huge, huge change."